 This tutorial will guide you on how to make your own greeting card.
 Gather images you would like to include on the frame of the card.
 If you wish to use the images shown here, links to them can be found in the photo credits at the end of the tutorial.

-For the snowflake and star, follow the instructions given in the shape brushes tutorial to make them into a shape brush.
+For the snowflake and star, follow the instructions given in the custom brushes tutorial to make them into a shape brush.
 For the candy cane and gingerbread men, the background needs to be removed.
 For more detailed information on removing a background, read How to Remove a Background.

 Create a new image in Acorn, File ▸ New (⌘N).
 If you are planning on printing your holiday card, be sure to set the resolution to around 200 ppi.
 The color of the background doesn't matter since you'll be changing it in a minute.
 Set the dimensions of the image to a multiple of 4 x 6 to allow for easy printing later.
 This tutorial will use 800 x 1200.
 Click "OK".